jminor/cardmaker/README.md

 ```
 % cd cardmaker/example
-% python ../cardmaker.py -d all_your_base.csv -o output/
+% python ../cardmaker.py --data all_your_base.csv --output output/
 ```

 ## How It Works